Home » Course » Sides

 And if you don’t have a grill, don’t run off just yet!
 Oven baking instructions are available as well! 🙂

-While I love all potatoes (Potato and Ham Au Gratin, Cheesy Bacon Potato Casserole, Mascarpone Mashed Potatoes are some of my favorite!), this is quickly becoming my new favorite potato dish.
+While I love all potatoes (Potato and Ham Au Gratin, Cheesy Bacon Potato Casserole, Mascarpone Mashed Potatoes are some of my favorite!), grilled fingerling potatoes is quickly becoming my new favorite potato dish.

-Soft on the inside, crispy and charred on the outside, these fingerling potatoes are also flavorful because they are seasoned with Litehouse® freeze-dried chives and parsley.
+Soft on the inside, crispy and charred on the outside, these grilled fingerling potatoes are also very flavorful because they are seasoned with Litehouse® freeze-dried chives and parsley.

 We are seriously loving these freeze-dried herbs.
 They are fresh, made with the finest quality, and packed with amazing flavors.